abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/cpviz.rst

     We also display what variable we focus on next.

-    Let's go again throught the 9 steps.
-We display in the left column our :program:`cpviz`'s tree output, in the middel column the actual search tree and in the right column our :program:`cpviz`'s output of the propagation.
+    Let's go again through the 9 steps.
+We display in the left column our :program:`cpviz`'s tree output, in the middle column the actual search tree and in the right column our :program:`cpviz`'s output of the propagation.

     ..
 XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX: